Appearance And Behavior

-Webbing clothes moths measure about 1/2 an inch from wing tip to wing tip.
+Webbing clothes moths measure about 1/2" long from wing tip to wing tip.
 Their wings are long, narrow, and golden or beige-colored.
 Adult moths have a distinctive tuft of red scales at the top of their heads.

-Mature webbing clothes moth larvae is around 1/2 an inch long.
+Mature webbing clothes moth larvae is around 1/2" long.
 They’re mainly white, with brownish heads.
 Like other caterpillar larvae, they appear to have definite, distinct body segments.